-In 1798, President Johns Adams signed into law the Act for the Relief of Sick and Disabled Seamen.
-It was the seed of what grew into today's U.S. Public Health Service Commissioned Corps.
-The PHS Commissioned Officers Foundation supports the work of the Commissioned Corps, its officers, and preserves its legacy.
+In 1798, President John Adams signed into law the Act for the Relief of Sick and Disabled Seamen.
+It was the seed which grew into today’s Commissioned Corps of the U.S. Public Health Service.

-Members of the John Adams Society decided to plant their own seeds and support the growth of the PHS Commissioned Officers Foundation.
+Members of the John Adams Society decided to plant their own seeds and support the PHS Commissioned Officers Foundation for the Advancement of Public Health.
 They chose to bequeath funds to the Foundation in their wills and trusts.
-You can join the John Adams Society as well.
+You can join the John Adams Society.

 Include the Foundation in your will or trust and we will add you to the elite and honorable John Adams Society.
 Here is sample language.
 Make your bequest unrestricted or direct it to a specific purpose.
 Include a specific amount or percentage of your estate.